SteveBarnett/Remixing/_thinking/ai/ai-snake-oil.md

 ### Chapter 1 INTRODUCTION

-- Predictive AI not only does not work today but will likely never work, because it’s hard to predict human behavior and the future, and AI doesn’t change that fact.
+- In contrast to generative AI, predictive AI often does not work at all, and not only does it not work today, it likely never will, because it’s hard to predict human behavior and the future and AI doesn’t change that fact.
 - This will make you read news about AI much more skeptically and with an eye toward details that often get buried.
 - A deeper understanding of AI will both satisfy your scientific curiosity and translate into practical ideas on how to use—and when not to use—AI in your life and career.